planetfederal/workshops/workshops/postgis/source/en/upgrades.rst

 PostGIS 2.0 Upgrade Issues
 --------------------------

 In addition to being a major upgrade, and therefore requiring a dump and restore, PostGIS 2.0 made some major changes to behaviour and functionality, some of which are user facing.
+If you are upgrading from 1.X to 2.X you'll want to remain aware of these.

 Function Signatures
 ~~~~~~~~~~~~~~~~~~~